rameezw/SuccessiveBarriers/README.md

 4. Now clone this repo
 5. Run jupyter notebooks for each case study
-6. All plots are svaed in the 'figures' foldes
+6. All plots are svaed in the 'figures' folder